Chaithra3-6/qwen2vl-receipt-extraction/README.md

   400 train / 60 validation.
 Ground truth flattened to `{items:[{name,price}], total}`.
 - **Eval:** JSON validity, exact-match on total, and character-level edit ratio on a held-out split the model never saw during training.

+## Sample predictions

+Six held-out receipts with model output beside the input image (`samples/`).

+Totals were extracted correctly on all six shown.
+Item-level extraction is strong but imperfect: it occasionally drops zero-price lines (free add-ons) and can mis-split payment rows on cluttered receipts.
+This matches the aggregate result: total exact-match (90%) is more reliable than full item-list extraction.

 ## Retrieval experiment (negative result)